A Dyson Brownian motion model for weak measurements in chaotic quantum systems: Entanglement Entropies for Continuous Monitoring

-where $\gamma_E$ is the Euler-Mascheroni constant (not to be confused with the rescaled rate $\gamma$).
-Note that in this regime, BR~\eqref{eq:BR} and UO~\eqref{eq:forcemeas} give the same result, since the weight of each trajectory factorises from the rest.
+where $\gamma_E$ is the Euler--Mascheroni constant (not to be confused with the rescaled rate $\gamma$).
+Note that in this regime, the Born rule~\eqref{eq:BR} and unbiased outcomes~\eqref{eq:forcemeas} give the same result, since the weight of each trajectory factorizes from the rest.

-\subsection{Universal regime}
+\subsection{Universal Regime}

-As we discussed in Sec.~\ref{sec:uni}, this regime is much harder to address as the $w$'s are strongly correlated but the moments $M(m)$ and $\Omega(m)$ are not independent: they are dominated by the behavior around the edge (see Eqs.~(\ref{eq:Muni},\ref{eq:Ouni})).
-However, we can still access the Von Neumann entropy by making use of Eq.~\eqref{eq:VNrepl}.
-Eq.~\eqref{eq:Muni} admits a simple analytic continuation for $m \to 1$ and we get
+As we discussed in Section~\ref{sec:uni}, this regime is much harder to address as the $w$'s are strongly correlated but the moments $M(m)$ and $\Omega(m)$ are not independent: they are dominated by the behavior around the edge (see Equations~(\ref{eq:Muni}) and (\ref{eq:Ouni})).
+However, we can still access the Von Neumann entropy by making use of Equation~\eqref{eq:VNrepl}.
+Equation~\eqref{eq:Muni} admits a simple analytic continuation for $m \to 1$ and we obtain

-Unfortunately, the dependence on $m$ in Eq.~\eqref{eq:Ouni} is much less transparent.
+Unfortunately, the dependence on $m$ in Equation~\eqref{eq:Ouni} is much less transparent.
 A way to perform the analytic continuation was developed in~\cite{deluca2023universality}.
-Here, we analyse asymptotic behavior.
+Here, we analyze the asymptotic behavior.
 At small $\gamma t$'s, because of the symmetry $\nu(\kappa') = \nu(-\kappa) $, where $\kappa'$ is the integer partition dual to $\kappa$, it is clear that $\Omega(m)$ is an even function of time for every $m$ .
 Thus, at small $\gamma t \ll 1$, we can conclude that $\Omega(m) = O(\gamma t)^2$.
-Up to this order, the dynamics of Von Neumann entanglement is fully captured by~Eq.~\eqref{eq:Muniexp}.
+Up to this order, the dynamics of Von Neumann entanglement is fully captured by~Equation~\eqref{eq:Muniexp}.
 Thus, we have

-which connects nicely with the behavior for $\tau\gg1$ obtained in Eq.~\eqref{eq:S1asytau}, recalling that $\tau = 4 \gamma n t$.
+which connects nicely with the behavior for $\tau\gg1$ obtained in Equation~\eqref{eq:S1asytau}, recalling that $\tau = 4 \gamma n t$.